Pas-de-Calais: Current National Assembly Representatives

+National Assembly Representatives (2017 to 2022)

 Education

 There are currently two public universities in the department.
 Although it is one of the most populous departments of France, Pas-de-Calais did not contain a university until 1991 when the French government created two universities: ULCO (Université du Littoral Côte d'Opale) on the western part of the department, and Université d'Artois on the eastern part.